blairliikala/Caption-Reader/README.md

 Download the vtt option from YouTube in the Creator Studio and make it available online.

-**Note** when using the vtt file, one edit needs to be made to the first cue.
+**Note** when using the YouTube vtt file, one edit may be needed to the first cue.
 Normally there is a blank line between the timecode and cue code.
-Due to an issue with Firefox, add text in this blank line.
+Each browser handles this slightly differently, so to provide browser parity simply add text in this blank line.
 Any text will do, and will be removed by the parser.

 ```text
 WEBVTT